AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 4:5	    ;		;
 ```

-That’s it!
 I hope that you learned something from this post, and I would love to hear your feedback down in the comments section.
 All of the source code for this post is available on my [GitHub](https://github.com/aaronraff/blog-code/tree/master/writing-a-lexer-in-go "Source code repository").
-The repository also includes some unit tests that I didn’t cover in this post.
+The repository also includes unit tests that I didn’t cover.